ZTL-UwU/waveforge/README.md

 ## Build instructions

-You need to have CMake and a C++23 compatible compiler installed.
+You need to have CMake and a C++23 compatible compiler installed (e.g. GCC 14, Clang 20, MSVC latest).
+Then run the following commands in the project root directory:

 ```bash
 cmake -B build -DCMAKE_BUILD_TYPE=RelWithDebInfo .